CodeItQuick/CodeItQuick.github.io/_posts/2023-10-28-estimating-developer-pain.md

 # Let's Estimate Our Developer Pain

 ## **1. Introduction**
-If you bring up a previous late project with a developer, you'll get a negative emotional response back.
+Developers are rife with stories about late projects.
 Management often have unreasonable expectations, while developers struggle to code vague requirements.
 We'll first talk about general problems with estimation.
-We'll go into some of the benefits of the estimation process.
-We'll detail the rewards of estimation.
+We'll go into some of the benefits and rewards of the estimation process.
 Decreasing this divide between managers and developers will be beneficial.

 ## **2. The Pain's of Estimation**
 <p align="center" width="100%">